SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/index.md

 ## <a id="ai" />Efficient handling of requests using AI

 > [!NOTE]
->The functions described in this topic require a separate licence for AI services.
+> AI services require a separate licence.
 SuperOffice AI is cloud only and is a separate add-on.

 The introduction of Artificial Intelligence (AI) in SuperOffice 10 gives request handlers / support agents a new set of smart tools to make their workday more efficient.